The blood of vesperbats is restless.

 The blood of vesperbats, yes, the crimson flow that crawls from the wounds of direbeasts, of course.
 But pray tell, what is the blood of bats?

 Why is the touch of ichor sufficient to turn a maned wolf into a voracious direhound?
 Why can a vesperbane eat their weight in meals without bloating a pound?
-Why, really why, does the word 'myxogoth' strike utmost terror in the heart?
+Why, really why, does the word “myxogoth” strike utmost terror in the heart?

 The lore of bats is old, older than any reliable history recorded in the heartlands or the lands beyond.
-The only kind who can tell the story are the ambrosia weevils, remembering millenia in the roots of the world.
+The only kind who can tell the story are the ambrosia weevils, remembering millennia in the roots of the world.

 i.

-Hanging from the boughs of ambrosia galleries, feasting on treats cooked by the weevils and their attendent bees, devouring any bugs that intruded upon their nest, the ancestors of bats had flourished with ascent of insect civilization.
+Hanging from the boughs of ambrosia galleries, feasting on treats cooked by the weevils and their attendent gestalte bees, devouring any bugs that intruded upon their nest, the ancestors of bats had flourished with ascent of insect civilization.
 Though each viewed the other as a helpful pet, neither could claim mastery.
 The wicked teeth and claws of a bat could rend the shells of any insect, while the ever more clever tools of weevils and bee gestaltes, wielded by swarm, had put many bats from the sky into the ground.

 Weevils cloistered themselves in galleries of cultivated tree and funga.
 While trade with bees, ants, or roaches offered luxury and efficiency, the fruits of rotten trees alone could sustain a weevil colony.
 But every colony would one day wane, and every foundress dreamed of her daughters spreading far and wide.
 The queens of ants and bees could fly, but weevils, thrice their size, had lost flight.